mskutta/mskutta.github.io/_posts/2020-11-14-sitecore-how-to-force-a-resync-of-tds-items.md

 **To get to the settings:**

-1. From the main menu bar go to `Tools > Options`
+1. From the main menu bar, go to `Tools > Options`
 1. In the Options window, either scroll to *“TDS Options”* or search for it in the window and select the *“Sync Window Fields”* settings.
-1. From this window you can remove any of the default fields and click OK.
+1. From this window, you can remove any of the default fields and click OK.
-1. Perform a TDS sync to check for changes
+1. Perform a TDS sync to check for changes.
 1. Optionally, you can go back to the *“Sync Window Fields”* settings and click the *“Reset”* button to revert back to the default fields.

 ### Option 2 - Clean Up TDS Items